-This policy and all the efforts it will entail to implement it will require a considerable investment of resources and energy by the Ministry of Economic Development and the representative organization of cooperatives.
-We must ensure that they are effective advocates of the cooperative movement and able to push for implementation of the various aspects of the policy.
+This policy and all the efforts it will entail will require a considerable investment of resources and energy by the Ministry of Economic Development and the representative organization of cooperatives.
+We must ensure that these parties will act as effective advocates of the cooperative movement and be able to push for implementation of the various aspects of the policy.

-Long Term Support for Cooperative Development
+Long-Term Support for Cooperative Development

-Official acknowledgement of the importance of cooperatives is vital for the cooperative movement, which wants to make sure it has long term development support it needs.
-The experience of several foreign countries shows that without this acknowledgement, government efforts in support of cooperative development may fluctuate greatly over time and become beholden to political trends or the economic situation.
+Official acknowledgement of the importance of cooperatives is vital for the cooperative movement, as it wants to make sure it can count on the long-term development support it needs.
+The experience of several foreign countries shows that without this acknowledgement, government efforts in support of cooperative development may fluctuate greatly over time and become bound by political trends or the economic situation.